sergepaulc/Machine-Learning-for-Finance/README.md

 Machine learning models can be used in enterprise finance to streamline workflows, provide insights, help with decision making, and increase customer engagement.

-Some basic statistical models can be implemented for multiple enterprise finance and accounting use cases such as:
+Some basic models can be implemented for the following use cases such as:

 - Computer vision techniques can be used to recognize characters and numbers, and extract data from a scanned document or an image
 - Regressions can help to estimate the value of an asset